localnerve/ui-elements/src/horizontal-pager/README.md

 Requires a global `document` to be available when called.
 Starts event listening, and renders initial styles on the elements found by the given `options.targetClass`.
 No arguments, no return.

 #### destroy ()
 Requires a global `document` to be available when called.
 Stops event listening and any pending animations.
-Resets styles on the elements found by the given `options.targetClass`.
 No arguments, no return.

 ## How To Use
 ### Vanilla JS